-2.3 Cross-platform application of the GIA classifier
+2.2 Cross-platform application of the GIA classifier

-- 205 The original GIA classifier (Lohse et al., 2019) aims for Arctic-wide applicability, and thus has been trained on S1 scenes spread across the entire-Arctic region from 2015 to 2019, in 'winter and early spring' months when ice is under freezing conditions (Lohse et al., 2020).
-Therefore, the class-specific IA dependencies in the classifier is produced from a generalized training set, and in theory encompass all IA dependencies of these classes found within this within the spatial and temporal domain of that study.
-This study focuses on the transferability of training between S1 and RS2 data, for which we do not target - 210 Arctic-wide generalization.
-Instead, we focus on the N-ICE2015 region in during boreal winter 2015 to provide confidence to the validity of training and validation with input from expert knowledge, as mentioned above of expert knowledge.
-Thus, we investigate the applicability of local training sets separately derived from S1 and RS2 scenes to both platforms, through which the between-sensor differences in sea ice backscatter can be assessed, and an optimal way of applying the GIA classifier on RS2 data can be derived. - For this purpose, reference polygons are derived for the SAR datasets based on visual examination of the scenes for re-training retraining and validation.
-Polygons in the overlapping areas of corresponding RS2 SCWA and S1 scenes are used for both sensors, with manual adjustments accounting for their time difference (sea ice change of ice types in the polygons across different scenes due to sea-ice drift).
-This study uses the ice type classes in the original GIA classifier excluding the open waterclassopen water, for reasons mentioned above.
-These classes are: leads, young ice, level FYI (LFYI), deformed FYI (DFYI), and MYI (explained in more detail in Section 2.4).
+- The original GIA classifier aims for Arctic-wide applicability, and thus has been trained on S1 scenes spread across the entire Arctic region from 2015 to 2019, in 'winter and early spring' months when ice is under freezing conditions (Lohse et al., 2020).
+Therefore, the class-specific IA dependencies in the classifier is produced from a generalized training set, and in theory encompass all IA dependencies of these classes found within this spatial and temporal domain.
+This study focuses on the transferability of training between S1 and RS2 data, for which we do not target Arctic-wide generalization.
+Instead, we focus on the N-ICE2015 region in winter 2015 to provide confidence to the validity of training and validation with input from expert - 170 knowledge, as mentioned above.
+Thus, we investigate the applicability of local training sets separately derived from S1 and RS2 scenes to both platforms, through which the between-sensor difference of sea ice backscatter can be assessed, and an optimal way of applying the GIA classifier on RS2 data can be derived.

+Figure 2.
+Boundaries of S1 and RS2 SCWA scenes used in this study.

+For this purpose, reference polygons are derived for the SAR datasets based on visual examination of the scenes for retraining and validation.
+Polygons in the overlapping areas of corresponding RS2 SCWA and S1 scenes are used for both sensors, with manual adjustments accounting for their time difference (sea ice drift).
+This study uses the ice type classes in the original GIA classifier excluding the open water class, for reasons mentioned above.
+These classes are: leads, young ice, level FYI (LFYI), deformed FYI (DFYI), and MYI (explained in more detail in Section 2.3).
 The criteria for selecting the polygons are as follows:

-1. Size: polygons of the same size within each dataset are used to standardize the outcome number of pixels in each class: 300 m by 300 m for RS2 SCWA and S1 scenes, and 30 m by 30 m for RS2 FQ scenes, which are approximately 3 times the respective their effective pixel sizes given their number of looks.
+Size: polygons of the same size within each dataset are used to standardize the outcome number of pixels in each class: 300 m by 300 m for RS2 SCWA and S1 scenes, and 30 m by 30 m for RS2 FQ scenes, which are approximately 3 times the respective effective pixel sizes given their number of looks.
 The choice of this standard polygon size takes into account typical widths of linear features, mainly leads and young ice;

-225 2.
-Distribution: a minimum distance of 30 pixels is kept between reference polygons to achieve spatial balance and polygons to minimize spatial dependence between polygons of the same class.
-For each ice typeclass, the polygons are distributed evenly across the entire range of IAs (where possible);
+2. Distribution: a minimum distance of 30 pixels is kept between reference polygons to achieve spatial balance and minimize spatial dependence between polygons of the same class.
+For each ice type, the polygons are distributed evenly across the entire range of IAs (where possible);

-Numbers: in total, 100 polygons are delineated for each scene, and the same number amount (20) of polygons are selected for each class (where possible).
-As the 5 classes are usually uneven in spatial coverage, probability sampling, e.g., spatially random or systematic sampling, is not used to avoid under-representation underrepsentation of scarcely occurring classes.
+3. Numbers: in total, 100 polygons are delineated for each scene, and the same number (20) of polygons are selected for each class (where possible).
+As the 5 classes are usually uneven in spatial coverage, probability sampling, e.g. spatially random or systematic sampling, is not used to avoid under-representation of scarcely occurring classes.